jasonwei20/jasonwei20.github.io/_pages/about.md

 Hi.
 My name is Jason.
 I'm a third-year computer science major at Dartmouth College, interested in deep learning and computer vision.
 My advisor is <a href="https://www.hassanpourlab.com/" style="color:navy" target="_blank">Saeed Hassanpour</a>.

-Since December 2018, I have been spliting my time between Hassanpour Lab and the AI Research Team at Protago Labs, a startup based in Tysons Corner, VA.
+I've been working part-time since June 2016 at Protago Labs, an AI startup based in Tysons Corner, Virginia.
 <!-- I will be interning at Blend Labs in San Francisco, CA for the summer of 2019. -->

-My paper "Pathologist-level classification of histologic patterns on resected lung adenocarcinoma slides with deep neural networks" was recently published in <a href="https://www.nature.com/articles/s41598-019-40041-7?fbclid=IwAR2_A-a6I5q-01xjDzme1gPmynB5KtWvdMMqILhoLE1vTmx8cXDuIhniht4" style="color:navy" target="_blank">Nature Scientific Reports</a> and has been covered by 26 news sources.
+I recently published a paper in <a href="https://www.nature.com/articles/s41598-019-40041-7?fbclid=IwAR2_A-a6I5q-01xjDzme1gPmynB5KtWvdMMqILhoLE1vTmx8cXDuIhniht4" style="color:navy" target="_blank">Nature Scientific Reports</a> called *Pathologist-level classification of histologic patterns on resected lung adenocarcinoma slides with deep neural networks*.

+My <a href="https://openreview.net/forum?id=BJelsDvo84" style="color:navy" target="_blank">work</a> in NLP was featured at a workshop at ICLR 2019.